Virginia v. John Brown: The gallows

-According to legend, Brown kissed a black baby when leaving the jail en route to the gallows.
+According to legend, popularized by a painting of Thomas Hovenden, Brown kissed a black baby when leaving the jail en route to the gallows.
 Several men who were present specifically deny it.
 For example, Prosecuting Attorney Andrew Hunter: "That whole story about his kissing a negro child as he went out of the jail is utterly and absolutely false from beginning to end.
 Nothing of the kind occurred – nothing of the sort could have occurred.
 He was surrounded by soldiers and no negro could get access to him."

 On the short trip from the jail to the gallows, during which he sat on his coffin in a furniture wagon, Brown was protected on both sides by lines of troops, to prevent an armed rescue.
 As Governor Wise did not want Brown making another speech, after leaving the jail and on the gallows, spectators and reporters were kept far enough away that Brown could not have been heard.

 On his way to the gallows he remarked to the Sheriff on the beauty of the country and the excellence of the soil.
 "This is the first time I have had the pleasure of seeing it."
 He asked the Sheriff and Avis not to make him wait.
 He "walked to the scaffold as coolly as if going to dinner", according to Hunter.